 (2) Nothing in this section affects the liability of a person to be convicted of an offence under this Act.

-68. Copy of notice to be given on request
+68. Credit provider, on request, to give debtor etc. copy of notice given under s.
+3(4), 59 or 60

 (1) Where a credit provider receives a request in writing together with the prescribed fee (if any) from a debtor under a continuing credit contract or from a guarantor who has entered into a contract of guarantee with the credit provider in respect of the obligations of the debtor under a continuing credit contract, the credit provider shall, within 14 days after receipt of the request, give to the debtor or guarantor who made the request a copy of any notice given under section 3(4), 59 or 60 in respect of the contract.